CUAHSI/GHCN-Transducer/README.md

-# GHCN-Transducer
+# GHCN-Transducers
 Transducers to enable integrating GHCN, CoCoRaHS, SCAN and SNOTEL data into the CUAHSI catalog

 The code is organized as follows:
-- odm: contains an empty odm MSSQL database and script to create the DB
-- CoCoRaHS: Transducer for CoCoRaHS web service
+- [CoCoRaHS](CoCoRaHS/readme.md): Transducer for CoCoRaHS (Community Cooperative Rain, Hail and Snow network) data
-- GHCN: Transducer for GHCN-Daily (Global Historical Climatology Network - Daily data
+- [GHCN](GHCN/readme.md): Transducer for GHCN-Daily (Global Historical Climatology Network - Daily data
 - SCAN: Transducer for SCAN data
 - SNOTEL: Transducer for SNOTEL data
+- odm: contains an empty odm MSSQL database and script to create the DB

+For installation and setup please read instructions in each sub-folder.

 The transducer contains two parts:
 - GHCN-Harvester.exe: this executable program updates metadata about available sites, variables and time series